Congress averts shutdown; fight continues over pandemic aid

-WASHINGTON — Congress swiftly passed a two-day stopgap spending bill Friday night, averting a partial government shutdown and buying time for frustratingly slow endgame negotiations on an almost $1 trillion COVID-19 economic relief package.
+WASHINGTON — Congress passed a two-day stopgap spending bill Friday night, averting a partial government shutdown and buying yet more time for frustratingly slow endgame negotiations on an almost $1 trillion COVID-19 economic relief package.

-The virus aid talks remain on track, both sides said, but closing out final disagreements is proving difficult.
+The virus aid talks remained on track, both sides said, but closing out final disagreements was proving difficult.
+Weekend sessions were on tap, and House leaders hoped for a vote on Sunday on the massive package, which wraps much of Capitol Hill's unfinished 2020 business into a take-it-or-leave-it behemoth that promises to be a foot thick — or more.

-The House passed the temporary funding bill by a 320-60 vote as lawmakers headed for a Sunday session.
-The Senate approved the bill by voice vote almost immediately afterward, sending it to President Donald Trump.
+The House passed the temporary funding bill by a 320-60 vote.
+The Senate approved it by voice vote almost immediately afterward, and President Donald Trump signed it late Friday.

 Senate Majority Leader Mitch McConnell, R-Ky., said both sides remain intent on closing the deal, even as Democrats launched a concerted campaign to block an effort by Republicans to rein in emergency Federal Reserve lending powers.
 The Democrats said the GOP proposal would deprive President-elect Joe Biden of crucial tools to manage the economy.